Mosqlimate-project/sprint-template/scores/scores.md

 **colocar aqui a tabela com os valores dos scores de cada modelo**

-The weekly scores is found at the end of this reporst
+The weekly scores is found at the end of this report

 ## Ranking